-To protect against child entrapment, the controller used on Milnor[®] C_E coin models permits opening the door during the first 60 seconds after closing the door and starting a wash program.
+To protect against child entrapment, the controller used on MCR coin models permits opening the door during the first 60 seconds after closing the door and starting a wash program.
 The door locks after 60 seconds (see Note 1).

 Note 1: During the first 60 seconds of the cycle, the door may be opened.
-If this occurs, the wash program halts, the drain valve opens immediately, the motor stops driving the basket, and-if the machine still has electric power-a brake is immediately applied to the basket.
+If this occurs, the wash program halts, the drain valve opens immediately, and the motor stops driving the basket.
 If the machine did not lose power, closing the door will cause the wash program to resume where it was interrupted and the door lock delay time to be reset so that the door can again be opened for 60 seconds from when the door was subsequently closed.